Events of the week - 12th to 18th October

 Explore the Masterchef in you and eat while you learn

-Costs are R165p/p for 3 course, R185p/p for 4 course, R215p/p for 5 course – this includes wine pairings.
+Costs are R165p/p for 3 courses, R185p/p for 4 courses, R215p/p for 5 course – this includes wine pairings.
 Eat while you learn, all demonstrations are free with your dinner booking.

 Above: Watch and learn from the master Franck Dangereaux at the Foodbarn Restaurant every Wednesday.
 Photo: Shereen